SFDO-Tooling/Snowfakery/docs/index.md

 We have created people!
 Or at least fake personas for people!
 And every time you run it, you will get a different set of “people”.

-So that’s pretty cool, and it’s fake, but it doesn’t use much of Snowfakery’s power.
+So that’s pretty cool, but it doesn’t use much of Snowfakery’s power.
 Let's go deeper.

 pet_stories.yml